Air (French band): AIR as an acronym

 The band has given conflicting information about whether Air is an acronym.
 In a clip aired in 2022, Godin told the BBC, "AIR is an acronym.
 I don't know if you have the same word in English, but it's, uh, amour, imagination, and rêve."
 Dunckel apparently said the same thing, as the interview cuts to a separately filmed portion where Dunckel says "...which means 'love, imagination, and dreaming'."

 However, in a 1998 interview for Australian magazine Rave, Godin reportedly denied the claim, saying "No. Someone made that up, but it was a really nice thing to do.
 I wish I could have that idea."

-Sounds
+Equipment

-The group have been using vintage synthesizers since their inception, and like to mention their passion for instruments in interviews, defining themselves as musicians first and foremost and combining acoustic and synthetic sounds as well as analog and digital.
+The group has been using vintage synthesizers since their inception, and like to mention their passion for instruments in interviews, defining themselves as musicians first and foremost and combining acoustic and synthetic sounds as well as analog and digital.
 Air's sound identity is based on a core set of instruments that never change, such as bass, the Solina String Ensemble, the Rhodes electric piano, and the Korg MS-20.

 Here is the list of stage equipment for each album tour.